 Would we stay at Pop Century again?
 Or would we recommend a different resort?

-Yes, we would recommend Pop Century for guests who want to stay on Disney property without breaking the bank.
-Though there are some amenities missing between Pop Century and even a moderate resort, we’re not sure the difference is worth your money if you’re planning on spending the majority of your vacation in the parks.
+We would recommend Pop Century for guests who want to stay on Disney property without breaking the bank.
+Though there are some amenities missing between Pop Century and a moderate or deluxe Disney resort, we’re not sure the difference is worth your money if you’re planning on spending all your time in the parks.

 Pop Century does a lot of things right.
-It has updated rooms, a solid food court, a convenient location that’s enhanced by the Disney Skyliner and a fun theme.
+It has updated rooms, a solid food court, a fun theme and a convenient location that’s enhanced by the Disney Skyliner.
 It’s well worth considering for your next Walt Disney World stay.

 Photos via Disney